jiri-one/easydict-gtk/README.md

 and run it with:
 `easydict-gtk`
 The second option to install easydict-gtk is to use Flatpak:
-`flatpak install org.flatpak.easydict-gtk`
-and run it with:
+`flatpak install -y one.jiri.easydict-gtk` and run it with:
-`flatpak run org.flatpak.easydict-gtk`
+`flatpak run one.jiri.easydict-gtk    `

 Dependencies:
 ---